-As we have already mentioned, that incremental backup will only upload new or modified files.
-Let's see how exactly it works.
+As we have already mentioned, incremental backup only uploads new or modified files.
+Let's see how it works.

-- The 1st-week backup (initial full backup) will include all of them.
+- The first-week backup (initial full backup) will include all of them.

-- The 2nd-week backup will only copy these modified files: file1m, file3m, file4m.
+- The second-week backup will only copy your modified files: file1m, file3m, file4m.

-- The 3rd-week backup will only copy file1, file3 and file5.
+- The third-week backup will only copy your modified files file2m and file5m.

 The Advantages of Incremental Backup

-Needless to say, there are certain advantages in performing incremental backup compared to full backup.
+There are specific advantages to performing incremental backups compared to full backups.
 They are:

-- The speed of the whole backup operation.
-Incremental backup will upload only the changed and new files to the cloud or local storage.
-This is incomparably faster, then uploading the whole data set each time
+- Faster backups.
+Incremental backup will upload only changed and new files in the cloud or local storage.
+This is considerably faster than uploading an entire dataset each time.

-- Less storage capacity is needed.
-Nowadays, storage space means money.
-The less storage space you need - the less you will pay to the cloud storage provider.
-If you perform local backup - that means that you will spend less on your hard drives
+- Less storage capacity needed.
+Storage space means money.
+The less storage space you need, the less you will pay to your cloud storage provider.
+If you perform local backup, you will spend less on your hard drives.

 - Less bandwidth is consumed.
-When you perform backup, the last thing you want is your software to hang your internet connection for a long time
+When you perform a backup, the last thing you want is for it to cause your Internet connection to hang.

 The Disadvantages of Incremental Backup

-For example, if you perform incremental backup for one year, without any additional full backups or retention rules, set to your files, you will have a yearly amount of data.
-All files, that were deleted since the full backup will remain in your storage.
-To avoid that from happening you should:
+It should be said that Incremental backup is good, but not perfect.
+The main disadvantage of incremental backup is that the backup grows until the next full backup is done.
+In other words, incremental backup only performs comparisons to the previous backup.
+For example, if you perform incremental backups for one year, without any additional full backups or retention rules set to your files, you will have a year’s amount of data.
+All files that were deleted on your local device since the first full backup remain in your storage.
+To prevent that from happening, you should:

-- Perform the full backup from time to time.
-When you perform the full backup - you break the sequence of the previous incremental backups.
-In other words, you will backup only the files, that exist now on your device and the incremental backup will only do new files and changes since that last full backup
+- Perform full backups from time to time.
+When you perform a full backup, you break the sequence of the previous incremental backups.
+In other words, you will backup only the files that currently exist on your device; the incremental backup only adds new files and changes since that last full backup.

-- Set retention to your files.
-Retention policy allows you to choose, how long you keep your old files and how many versions of each file you keep.
-In case of incremental backup, it would be wise to set the retention to delete old files, after the given time, or files that were deleted from your device.
-The retention policy is a flexible tool.
+- Set a retention policy for your files.
+A retention policy allows you to choose how long you keep your old files and how many versions of each file you keep.
+With incremental backup, it’s recommended to set a policy that allows you to delete old files after a given time, or files that have been deleted from your device.
+A retention policy is a flexible tool.
 Learn how to use it properly.